-UTeach Theatre, the Bachelor of Fine Arts in Theatre Education degree plan, is a nationally recognized, pre-professional program for students interested in teaching theatre at the high school, middle school or elementary school level.
+The Bachelor of Fine Arts in Theatre Education (UTeach Theatre) degree plan is a nationally recognized, pre-professional program for students interested in teaching theatre at the high school, middle school or elementary school level.
 The B.F.A. in Theatre Education degree plan leads to K-12 theatre teacher certification.

 Outstanding faculty offer students a comprehensive curriculum in theatre, drama, technical theatre and educational methods combined with in-depth field and student teaching experiences.